-Beginning in Panel 22 Round 3/Panel 21 Round 5, for persons who responded in the Employment section or Review of Jobs section that they held health insurance coverage through the employer and then disavowed the coverage in the Health Insurance section, MEPS now includes follow-up questions regarding whether health insurance is offered (either to the employee or any other employee depending on responses to questions) and whether more than one plan is available.
-This information is used in a new edit process whereby responses to these variables in the Health Insurance section are transferred into the Employment section or Review of Jobs section.
+For persons who responded in the Employment section or Review of Jobs section that they held health insurance coverage through the employer and then disavowed the coverage in the Health Insurance section, MEPS now includes follow-up questions regarding whether health insurance is offered (either to the employee or any other employee depending on responses to questions) and whether more than one plan is available.
+This information is used in an edit process whereby responses to these variables in the Health Insurance section are transferred into the Employment section or Review of Jobs section.
 Consequently, more information is now available on OFFER, OFREMP, and CHOIC.
 Consistent with prior years, the round-specific flag variable DISVW continues to be constructed and reflects the disavowal at the current main job in the round.